Mental Health Facilities Waynesville, NC

 Appalachian Community Services

-Appalachian Community Services is a mental health treatment center in Waynesville, NC, located at 1482 Russ Avenue, 28786 zip code area.
-Appalachian Community Services provides outpatient treatment.
-Appalachian Community Services offers psychotropic medication, group therapy and cognitive behavioral therapy to children / adolescents, seniors 65 or older and young adults.
-Appalachian Community Services also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services at Appalachian Community Services consist of chronic disease/illness management, mentoring/peer support/consumer-run services and psychosocial rehabilitation services.
+Appalachian Community Services is a mental health clinic in Waynesville, North Carolina, located at 1482 Russ Avenue, 28786.
+Appalachian Community Services offers outpatient treatment.
+Appalachian Community Services provides behavior modification, integrated dual diagnosis disorder treatment and psychotropic medication to young adults, children / adolescents and seniors 65 or older.
+Appalachian Community Services also supports clients referred from the court/judicial system, LGBT and people with trauma.
+Some other services provided by Appalachian Community Services include court-ordered outpatient treatment, mentoring/peer support/consumer-run services and family psychoeducation.

 Haywood Regional Medical Center - 14.1 miles from Waynesville, NC

 Haywood Regional Medical Center is a mental health facility in Clyde, NC, located at 262 Leroy George Drive, in the 28721 zip code.
 Haywood Regional Medical Center provides hospital inpatient treatment.
-Haywood Regional Medical Center provides cognitive behavioral therapy, dialectical behavior therapy and trauma therapy to young adults, adults and seniors 65 or older.
+Haywood Regional Medical Center provides dialectical behavior therapy, cognitive behavioral therapy and trauma therapy to seniors 65 or older, young adults and adults.
 Haywood Regional Medical Center also supports seniors or older adults.
-Some other services available at Haywood Regional Medical Center include diet and exercise counseling, suicide prevention services and family psychoeducation.
+Some other services available at Haywood Regional Medical Center include diet and exercise counseling, case management and suicide prevention services.

 Cherokee Health Systems Cocke County Office - 21.8 miles from Waynesville, NC

 Cherokee Health Systems Cocke County Office is one of mental health facilities in Newport, Tennessee, located at 215 Hedrick Drive, 37821 zip code.
-Cherokee Health Systems Cocke County Office provides telemedicine/telehealth, partial hospitalization/day treatment and outpatient treatment.
-Cherokee Health Systems Cocke County Office provides group therapy, integrated dual diagnosis disorder treatment and couples/family therapy to children / adolescents, seniors 65 or older and young adults.
+Cherokee Health Systems Cocke County Office provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
+Cherokee Health Systems Cocke County Office provides integrated dual diagnosis disorder treatment, activity therapy and individual psychotherapy to young adults, children / adolescents and adults.
 Cherokee Health Systems Cocke County Office also supports people requiring dual diagnosis treatment.
-Additional services provided at Cherokee Health Systems Cocke County Office include illness management and recovery, chronic disease/illness management and mentoring/peer support/consumer-run services.
+Additional services provided at Cherokee Health Systems Cocke County Office include illness management and recovery, suicide prevention services and chronic disease/illness management.

 Helen Ross Mcnabb Center Cocke County - 22.8 miles from Waynesville, NC

 Helen Ross Mcnabb Center Cocke County is a mental health clinic in Newport, TN, located at 990 West Highway 25/70, 37821 zip code area.
 Helen Ross Mcnabb Center Cocke County provides outpatient treatment.
-Helen Ross Mcnabb Center Cocke County offers psychotropic medication, cognitive behavioral therapy and behavior modification to adults, seniors 65 or older and young adults.
-Helen Ross Mcnabb Center Cocke County also supports children/adolescents with serious emotional disturbance and people with serious mental illness.
-Additional services offered at Helen Ross Mcnabb Center Cocke County include intensive case management, family psychoeducation and case management.
+Helen Ross Mcnabb Center Cocke County offers behavior modification, psychotropic medication and dialectical behavior therapy to adults, seniors 65 or older and children / adolescents.
+Helen Ross Mcnabb Center Cocke County also supports people with serious mental illness and children/adolescents with serious emotional disturbance.
+Additional services offered at Helen Ross Mcnabb Center Cocke County include family psychoeducation, case management and intensive case management.

 Appalachian Community Services - 24.0 miles from Waynesville, NC

 Appalachian Community Services is a mental health treatment clinic in Bryson City, North Carolina, located at 100 Teptal Terrace, in the 28713 zip code.
 Appalachian Community Services provides telemedicine/telehealth and outpatient treatment.
-Appalachian Community Services provides trauma therapy, dialectical behavior therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
-Appalachian Community Services also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
-Additional services provided by Appalachian Community Services consist of suicide prevention services, mentoring/peer support/consumer-run services and family psychoeducation.
+Appalachian Community Services provides cognitive behavioral therapy, trauma therapy and couples/family therapy to children / adolescents, seniors 65 or older and adults.
+Appalachian Community Services also supports children/adolescents with serious emotional disturbance, people with trauma and LGBT.
+Additional services provided by Appalachian Community Services consist of suicide prevention services, illness management and recovery and family psychoeducation.

 Peninsula Behavioral Health Peninsula Outpatient Center - 26.0 miles from Waynesville, NC

 Peninsula Behavioral Health Peninsula Outpatient Center is a mental health facility in Sevierville, TN, located at 1104 Foxwood Drive, Building A, 37862 zip code area.
 Peninsula Behavioral Health Peninsula Outpatient Center provides outpatient treatment and telemedicine/telehealth.
-Peninsula Behavioral Health Peninsula Outpatient Center provides psychotropic medication, cognitive behavioral therapy and couples/family therapy to young adults, adults and children / adolescents.
+Peninsula Behavioral Health Peninsula Outpatient Center provides trauma therapy, cognitive behavioral therapy and group therapy to young adults, seniors 65 or older and children / adolescents.
 Additional services offered by Peninsula Behavioral Health Peninsula Outpatient Center consist of suicide prevention services and case management.

 Helen Ross Mcnabb Center - 27.4 miles from Waynesville, NC

 Helen Ross Mcnabb Center is a mental health treatment center in Sevierville, Tennessee, located at 647 Wall Street, part of the 37862 zip code.
-Helen Ross Mcnabb Center provides outpatient treatment and telemedicine/telehealth.
-Helen Ross Mcnabb Center also offers couples/family therapy, behavior modification and cognitive behavioral therapy to seniors 65 or older, young adults and children / adolescents.
+Helen Ross Mcnabb Center provides telemedicine/telehealth and outpatient treatment.
+Helen Ross Mcnabb Center also offers couples/family therapy, cognitive behavioral therapy and trauma therapy to adults, children / adolescents and young adults.
 Helen Ross Mcnabb Center supports children/adolescents with serious emotional disturbance and people with serious mental illness.
-Helen Ross Mcnabb Center also provides family psychoeducation, court-ordered outpatient treatment and case management.
+Helen Ross Mcnabb Center also provides court-ordered outpatient treatment, family psychoeducation and case management.

 Family Preservation Services Of Nc - 30.5 miles from Waynesville, NC

 Family Preservation Services Of Nc is a mental health clinic in Asheville, NC, located at 1316 Patton Avenue, Suite D, in the 28806 zip code.
-Family Preservation Services Of Nc provides telemedicine/telehealth and outpatient treatment.
-Family Preservation Services Of Nc offers cognitive behavioral therapy, group therapy and individual psychotherapy to adults, children / adolescents and young adults.
-Family Preservation Services Of Nc also supports people with trauma, people requiring dual diagnosis treatment and people with PTSD.
-More services at Family Preservation Services Of Nc include psychosocial rehabilitation services, suicide prevention services and assertive community treatment.
+Family Preservation Services Of Nc provides outpatient treatment and telemedicine/telehealth.
+Family Preservation Services Of Nc offers group therapy, psychotropic medication and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
+Family Preservation Services Of Nc also supports people with trauma, people with serious mental illness and children/adolescents with serious emotional disturbance.
+More services at Family Preservation Services Of Nc include court-ordered outpatient treatment, suicide prevention services and assertive community treatment.

 Oasis Day Treatment Program - 31.1 miles from Waynesville, NC

 Oasis Day Treatment Program is a mental health center in Asheville, North Carolina, located at 108 Elk Mountain Road, 28804 zip code.
 Oasis Day Treatment Program provides partial hospitalization/day treatment.
-Oasis Day Treatment Program offers trauma therapy, behavior modification and individual psychotherapy to children / adolescents.
-Oasis Day Treatment Program also supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
-More services available at Oasis Day Treatment Program include suicide prevention services, family psychoeducation and education services.
+Oasis Day Treatment Program offers cognitive behavioral therapy, behavior modification and couples/family therapy to children / adolescents.
+Oasis Day Treatment Program also supports children/adolescents with serious emotional disturbance, people with PTSD and people with trauma.
+More services available at Oasis Day Treatment Program include case management, education services and family psychoeducation.

 Access Family Services Inc - 31.4 miles from Waynesville, NC

 Access Family Services Inc is a mental health treatment center in Asheville, NC, located at 1100 Ridgefield Boulevard, Suite 190, 28806 zip code area.
 Access Family Services Inc provides telemedicine/telehealth and outpatient treatment.
-Access Family Services Inc offers behavior modification, trauma therapy and couples/family therapy to young adults, children / adolescents and adults.
+Access Family Services Inc offers group therapy, behavior modification and cognitive behavioral therapy to children / adolescents, young adults and seniors 65 or older.
 Access Family Services Inc also supports children/adolescents with serious emotional disturbance.
-Additional services at Access Family Services Inc consist of therapeutic foster care, family psychoeducation and suicide prevention services.
+Additional services at Access Family Services Inc consist of family psychoeducation, suicide prevention services and therapeutic foster care.

 Mindpath Care Centers - 31.5 miles from Waynesville, NC

 Mindpath Care Centers is a mental health clinic in Asheville, North Carolina, located at 1200 Ridgefield Boulevard, Suite 250, 28806.
 Mindpath Care Centers offers telemedicine/telehealth and outpatient treatment.
-Mindpath Care Centers provides couples/family therapy, individual psychotherapy and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
+Mindpath Care Centers provides individual psychotherapy, trauma therapy and cognitive behavioral therapy to adults, seniors 65 or older and children / adolescents.
 Some other services provided by Mindpath Care Centers include family psychoeducation.

 Cooperriis Healing Community - 32.2 miles from Waynesville, NC

 Cooperriis Healing Community is a mental health facility in Asheville, NC, located at 85 Zillicoa Street, in the 28801 zip code.
 Cooperriis Healing Community provides residential treatment.
-Cooperriis Healing Community provides integrated dual diagnosis disorder treatment, psychotropic medication and activity therapy to adults, seniors 65 or older and young adults.
-Cooperriis Healing Community also supports transitional age young adults, people requiring dual diagnosis treatment and people with traumatic brain injury.
-Some other services available at Cooperriis Healing Community include supported employment, family psychoeducation and vocational rehabilitation services.
+Cooperriis Healing Community provides cognitive behavioral therapy, activity therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and young adults.
+Cooperriis Healing Community also supports people with HIV or AIDS, people requiring dual diagnosis treatment and people with trauma.
+Some other services available at Cooperriis Healing Community include supported employment, diet and exercise counseling and supported housing.

 Mission Hospital Copestone - 33.4 miles from Waynesville, NC

 Mission Hospital Copestone is one of mental health facilities in Asheville, North Carolina, located at 428 Biltmore Avenue, 28801 zip code.
 Mission Hospital Copestone provides hospital inpatient treatment.
-Mission Hospital Copestone provides couples/family therapy and trauma therapy to seniors 65 or older, children / adolescents and young adults.
+Mission Hospital Copestone provides trauma therapy and couples/family therapy to children / adolescents, young adults and seniors 65 or older.
 Mission Hospital Copestone also supports people with traumatic brain injury.
-Additional services provided at Mission Hospital Copestone include family psychoeducation, suicide prevention services and mentoring/peer support/consumer-run services.
+Additional services provided at Mission Hospital Copestone include mentoring/peer support/consumer-run services, family psychoeducation and suicide prevention services.

 Frequently Asked Questions About Mental Health Treatment in Waynesville, NC